Stimulated Forward Brillouin Scattering in Subwavelength Silicon Membranes: Experimental Results

-Finally, we study the possibility of tuning the mechanical response of our geometry.
-As mentioned before, FBS couples transversally propagating phonons and longitudinally propagating photons.
-Therefore, variations of the geometry perpendicular to the waveguide axis allow us to tailor the acoustic mode without affecting the optical one.
-By playing with different waveguide and subwavelength arm widths ($W_\mathrm{c}$ and $W_\mathrm{swg}$ in Figure \ref{fig:geometry}) we can obtain a collection of mechanical resonances localized in the bandgap of the phononic crystal (Figure \ref{fig:simus}a) to ensure good confinement.
-In \textbf{Figure \ref{fig:freq-geometries}}, we present the normalized RF spectra for the Stokes and anti-Stokes lines for different geometries.
-In all the cases, the waveguides are 6 \unit{\mm} long and the input pump power is around 28 \unit{\mW}.
-As before, the input power for the Stokes and anti-Stokes lines is 15 \unit{\dB} lower.
-We show that it is possible to tune the acoustic resonance in the range between 5 and 8 \unit{\GHz} (\textbf{Table \ref{tab:peaks_geom}}).
-Besides, the coupling efficiency, expressed by the Brillouin coefficient $G_\mathrm{B}$ remains elevated in all cases.
-For all the acoustic modes, the Brillouin parameters obtained upon fitting the experimental data to the theoretical model show good agreement with the simulated values.
-Hence, our waveguide provides comparable Brillouin interaction and mechanical confinement to similar structures in literature \cite{shin_tailorable_2013, kittlaus_large_2016, ACS_Photonics_3toneGain} using a single etching step, all-silicon waveguide.
-Nevertheless, as highlighted before, further improvement in optical propagation loss is needed to increase the Stokes gain and reach the net amplification regime.
+We examine how the mechanical frequency varies with different waveguide and subwavelength grating ($W_\mathrm{c}$ and $W_\mathrm{swg}$).
+In Figure \ref{fig:freq-geometries}, we present the normalized RF spectra for the Stokes and anti-Stokes lines across various devices.
+All waveguides are 6 mm long, with an on-chip input pump power of approximately 28 mW.
+The input power for the Stokes and anti-Stokes lines is set to $\sim28$ dB lower.
+We can adjust the mechanical frequency within a range of 5 to 8 \unit{\GHz}, as shown in Table \ref{tab:peaks_geom}.
+Furthermore, the coupling efficiency, expressed by the Brillouin coefficient $G_\mathrm{B}$, remains high in all cases ($G_\mathrm{B} > 1490$ \unit{\per\W\per\m}).
+The Brillouin parameters obtained from fitting the experimental data to the theoretical model (see Supplementary materials, section B) align well with the simulated values for all acoustic modes.
+In Figure \ref{fig:freq-geometries}, we also illustrate the RF beating note of the anti-Stokes line for a waveguide featuring the same SWG cladding without a phononic crystal.
+This reference waveguide do not exhibit any optomechanical coupling signatures, underscoring the critical role of the phononic bandgap in confining the mechanical modes.
+We show a tunability range of 3 GHz with Brillouin gain coefficient and mechanical confinement comparable to the state-of-the-art \cite{shin_tailorable_2013, kittlaus_large_2016, ACS_Photonics_3toneGain} using a single etching step and an all-silicon waveguide.